coraliemuller/metanetmap/docs/inp_out_mapping.rst

   - **Datatable conversion MetaCyc**:
   Depending on the selected mode (``metanetx`` or ``metacyc``), the output file name will include the third-party knowledge base as a prefix.

-  - Some Column Name are missing (non-exhaustive) +-----------------+--------+-----------------------+-------------+-------------------------------------------------------------------------------------------------------------------------------------------+----------------+------------------+-----------------+------+--------+
+  - Some column name are missing (non-exhaustive) +-----------------+--------+-----------------------+-------------+-------------------------------------------------------------------------------------------------------------------------------------------+----------------+------------------+-----------------+------+--------+
    | **UNIQUE-ID**   | CHEBI  |      COMMON-NAME      | ABBREV-NAME |                                                                 SYNONYMS                                                                  | ADD-COMPLEMENT | MOLECULAR-WEIGHT | MONOISOTOPIC-MW | SEED |  BIGG  |
    +=================+========+=======================+=============+===========================================================================================================================================+================+==================+=================+======+========+